-- G2.
-Number of credits per term a student can take for the stated full-time tuition 22 - G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4.
-Do tuition and fees vary by undergraduate instructional program? - G5.
-Provide the estimated expenses for a typical full-time undergraduate student:
+G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+No G4.
+Do tuition and fees vary by undergraduate instructional program?
+No

+G5.
+Provide the estimated expenses for a typical full-time undergraduate student: Data available in July 2022

 ESTIMATED

 Residents (Cadets) Commuters - not living at home (Evening Undergraduate)

-Books and supplies: \$8,144 (freshmen) \$892
+Books and supplies:

-Room and Board: \$19,408
+Room and Board:

-Transportation: \$2,013 \$2,632
+Transportation:

-Other expenses: \$2,037 \$4,813
+Other expenses:

 G6.
-Undergraduate per-credit-hour charges (tuition only):
+Undergraduate per-credit-hour charges (tuition only): Data available in July 2022

 ESTIMATED

-PUBLIC INSTITUTIONS In-district: \$503
+PUBLIC INSTITUTIONS

+In-district:

-In-state (out-of-district): \$503
+In-state (out-of-district):

-Out-of-state: \$950
+Out-of-state:

-NONRESIDENT ALIENS \$950
+NONRESIDENT ALIENS

-ONLINE: \$500
+ONLINE: